-This course will develop the students' ability to determine the need for and provide compensatory strategies for clients with physical and/or psychosocial dysfunction in different contexts.
-The student will design, fabricate, apply, and train a client in the use of assistive technology.
+This course develops the students' ability to determine the need for and provide compensatory strategies for clients with physical and/ or psychosocial dysfunction in different contexts.
+Students design, fabricate, apply, and train a client in the use of assistive technology.
 Assistive technologies, prosthetics, communication aids, sensory aides, electronic aids to daily living, community mobility, driving, and wheelchair adaptions are addressed.
-State and federal regulations protecting various populations with dysfunction will be covered.
-Ergonomic and environmental modification principles will be used in home and community building assessment.
+State and federal regulations protecting various populations with dysfunction are covered.
+Ergonomic and environmental modification principles are used in home and community building assessment.
 Lect.
 1, Lab 2.
-Prerequisite: OT 526; OT 530, OT 531; OT 545; admission to graduate Occupational Therapy Program.
-Offered Fall.
+Prerequisite: admission to Occupational Therapy Program.
+Offered Summer.